Best Mid-Range Saltwater Spinning Combos (2026): $100–$200 Setups That Hold Up

 Best value buildIf you're fishing hard structure and rocks, the Ugly Stik's durability is a real advantage.
 Pair a 7ft GX2 medium-heavy with a Pursuit IV 4000 for a solid, budget-conscious saltwater setup.

-Shimano Sienna FE Combo
+Shimano Sienna Spinning Combo

 Upgrade from entry-levelThe Sienna is a better fishing reel than the Battle III if you fish freshwater or light saltwater.
 For consistent CT Sound exposure — especially around the brine — the Battle III's full metal body wins.